Carson, California: Former companies

 Nissan previously had its North American headquarters in Carson.
 The 42 acre property consisted of 13 buildings, with a total of 700000 sqft of office and light industrial space.
 One of the buildings, a nine-story tower, had the Nissan logo on it.
 Vincent Roger of the Los Angeles Times wrote that it "was a familiar sight to drivers passing the intersection of the Harbor and San Diego freeways."
 Around 2006 the company had 1,500 employees at the headquarters.
-In 2005 a leak revealed that Nissan planned to move its offices to Tennessee.
+In 2005 a leak revealed that Nissan planned to move its offices to Franklin, Tennessee.
 In the summer of 2006, the Nissan headquarters completed the move.
 Over half of the employees chose to stay in the Los Angeles area.

 Arts and culture

 County of Los Angeles Public Library operates the Carson Regional Library and the Dr. Martin Luther King Library.
 Both libraries are in Carson.

 Carson is the site of California State University, Dominguez Hills (CSUDH).
-CSUDH is a major commuter school, particularly for students from the surrounding cities of Long Beach, Gardena, and Torrance.
-It was founded as "South Bay College" and then renamed California State University at Palos Verdes.
+CSUDH is a major commuter school, particularly for students from the surrounding cities of Long Beach, Compton, and the census-designated place of West Carson.
+It was founded as South Bay College and then renamed California State University at Palos Verdes.
 It moved to the City of Carson to meet a significant need for higher education opportunities in the largely black middle class suburbs of Los Angeles.
 Today it is among the most racially diverse campuses in the United States.
 The student body does not have a racial or ethnic majority.
-In 1965, Carson was chosen as the home for the relocating university over the communities of Friendship Park, Fort MacArthur and Torrance.

 Carson is also the location of Dignity Health Sports Park, a sports complex including a soccer-specific stadium used by the Los Angeles Galaxy and formerly the Los Angeles Sol, C.D.
-Chivas USA, and the Los Angeles Chargers of the National Football League (NFL), a tennis stadium which hosts the yearly JP Morgan/Chase tennis tournament, and a track and field facility.
-It is also the training headquarters for the United States men's national soccer team.
-It opened in 2003, adjacent to CSUDH.
-The ADT Event Center is the only permanent indoor velodrome in the U.S. In July 2007, the Galaxy signed international soccer superstar David Beckham to the team.
-In 2011, International Boxing Hall of Fame Promoter, Bob Arum of Top Rank began publicizing professional boxing events.
+Chivas USA, and the Los Angeles Chargers of the National Football League (NFL), a tennis stadium which hosted the LA Women's Tennis Championships, and a track and field facility.

-One of the Goodyear Blimps was based in Carson.
-The 1st and 2nd U.S. and International Aviation Meets was held at the Dominguez Hill Rancho in 1910 and 1911, which featured many blimps and zeppelins.
-The International Printing Museum, which has one of the largest collections of antique printing presses in the United States, is located in Carson.

 Carson Mall, now SouthBay Pavilion, opened in 1973 and is located at the Avalon Boulevard exit off the San Diego Freeway (Interstate 405).
-Major tenants include Burlington, IKEA, JCPenney, Ross, Target, and 24 Hour Fitness.